Success Stories

 When FIV board member, Christen, visited, she discovered that the boys were having to sleep in “the duck room,” a small room in the house where the family kept their ducks and other fowl.
 The sanitary conditions were deplorable and the smell you could only imagine.

 FIV was able to rent a small house for L. in the countryside, and helped her to secure a steady job.
-Three years later, L. is able to raise her boys in a safe countryside area, out of the slums of Hanoi.
+Now L. is able to raise her boys in a safe countryside area, out of the slums of Hanoi.
 She is no longer peddling.
 Q.A. has outstanding grades, and was ranked second in his class.
 Q.L. has average grades.

 The boys were thrilled when FIV purchased a study table, lamp and calculator for them, as they value their studies but had no place (except miniature stools) to do their schoolwork.
-The second photo shows the family just after their new desk was delivered, and the boys are beaming.
-FIV continues to pay the boy’s school fees and provides monthly family support in order to ensure that L. is able to care for her boys sufficiently.
+FIV continues to pay the boys’ school fees and provides monthly family support in order to ensure that L. is able to care for her boys sufficiently.